datawranglerai/talk-data-to-me/README.md

 )
 ```

-### 🧵 **Asynchronous Queue Communication**
+### Asynchronous Queue Communication

-Events flow from the supervisor agents to the commentator via an asyncio queue:
+Events flow from agents to commentator via asyncio queue (because threading is for people who like debugging race conditions):

 ```python
 # Global queue for cross-agent communication